sdjrice/msgobs/README.md

 A JavaScript modification for the Canvas learning management system which adds the ability to message the observers of students on the Inbox and Gradebook/Marksbook pages.

 ## Changelog
+Version 0.07 on 11/10/17
+- Fixed issue where conversations (Inbox) recipients would become invalid after a recipient was removed.

 Version 0.06 on 11/10/17
 - Added support for courses with more than one hundred enrolments.